 - EPF-Employee contribution can be claimed for deduction.

 - Public Provident Fund (Paid by an individual, spouse, and child.
 In the case of HUF, on the life of any member of HUF).

 - National Savings Certificate (NSC).

 - 5-Years Post Office or Bank Deposits.

-- Tuition fee of kids.
+- The tuition fee of kids.

-- Principal payment towards home loan.
+- Principal payment towards the home loan.

 - Stamp duty and registration cost of the house.

 - Any contribution towards NPS Tier 2 Account by Government employees is also eligible for deductions under Sec.80C.